The steamship is the first stage in the realization of a world organized according to the new spirit.

 – Le Corbusier

 In Marseilles, overlooking a tree-lined boulevard to the east and the Mediterranean Sea to the west is the Unité d’Habitation, a social housing block completed in 1952 in response to France’s housing shortage after the Second World War.
 Nothing on such a scale had ever been attempted before.
 It could house 1,600 people – a small town.
 It has been called a masterpiece, a model for tower blocks around the world, a present-day Utopia, a “vertical garden city.”
-It is to Le Corbusier what St Paul’s Cathedral is to Wren.
+The Unité is to Le Corbusier what St Paul’s Cathedral is to Wren.

 In 1941 the Minister of Reconstruction called Le Corbusier into his office and asked him what projects he was working on: